Dressing Up Defeat

 “You want to dress it up in a way that everybody is happy or at least neutral about the content despite the result.”

-“I think if you do this people do really appreciate the consistency and reliability.”
+“I think if you do this, people do really appreciate this consistency and reliability.”

 “Because there’s a lot of pressure on the players and on people in football.

-“So you’ve got 1000s of people every week who can get very angry with you if stuff doesn’t get a plan and you then go ahead and post certain types of content.”
+“So you’ve got thousands of people every week who can get very angry with you if stuff doesn’t get a plan and you then go ahead and post certain types of content.”